Engee documentation

 R — rod

-A mechanical port of rotation associated with a shaft, that is, with a moving body.
+A mechanical rotation port connected to a shaft, that is, to a moving body.

-A mechanical port of rotation associated with a body, that is, a fixed body.
+A mechanical rotation port connected to the body, that is, to a stationary body.

 Parameters

-Coefficient of proportionality between torque and rate of change of relative angular velocity.
+The coefficient of proportionality between the torque and the rate of change of the relative angular velocity.

 Initial value of rotational velocity, rad/s — initial value of angular velocity, rad/s